 - Proficiency in diagnosis and management of all clinical problems in general obstetrics and gynecology.

-- Exposure and experiences in the subspecialties of gynecologic oncology, maternal-fetal medicine, reproductive endocrinology and infertility, urogynecology and ability to identify patients requiring referral to a sub specialist.
+- Exposure and experiences in the subspecialties of gynecologic oncology, maternal-fetal medicine, reproductive endocrinology and infertility, complex family planning, urogynecology and reconstructive pelvic surgery, and the and ability to identify patients requiring referral to a sub specialist.

 - Exposure to subspecialty fellowships for residents wishing to pursue further training.